 Zhug takes about 8 minutes to make with easy to get ingredients, and will last a couple of weeks in the fridge.
 So why don’t you get 2 recipes done while you’re at it?
 If you don’t fancy making Zoug, just add a jalapeño to the ingredients to be chopped.

 Just get your hands on some green tomatoes.
 Here in the northern hemisphere, with it being autumn, there are probably quite a few of those going, especially if you grow your own, like I do.

 Shakshuka is a recipe that is very commonly eaten as breakfast and brunch throughout the Middle East.
 So bread, of whatever description, is the perfect accompaniment to this Green Shakshuka.
 Whether it’s flatbread or not.
 Even a flavoured bread like onion bread or olive bread would go extremely well.

 If you do make some Zhug, have a bowl of it on the side, as I like to, for added heat, if anyone wants it.

 What I also like to do is sprinkle some cheese on the shakshuka sometimes.
 What cheese?
 Anything your heart desires.
 The all too common feta, cheddar and mozzarella, or go crazy with some blue cheese.

-Other recipes that use tomatillos here on LinsFood:
+Recipes that use tomatillos on LinsFood:

 ♥ If you like the recipe, don’t forget to leave me a comment and that all important, 5-star rating! 😉 Thank you! ♥